aras62/vision-based-prediction/datasets/application/video_datasets.md

 <pre>
 @InProceedings{Liu_2018_CVPR,
-    author = "Liu, Wen and Luo, Weixin and Lian, Dongze and Gao, Shenghua", title = "Future Frame Prediction For Anomaly Detection – A New Baseline", booktitle = "CVPR",
+    author = "Liu, Wen and Luo, Weixin and Lian, Dongze and Gao, Shenghua", title = "Future Frame Prediction For Anomaly Detection â€“ A New Baseline", booktitle = "CVPR",
     year = "2018"
 }